BiteDasher/sakuri/README.md

 	sakuri ug (names of aur packages) for removing package(s) from ignore list.\
 	sakuri gl for watch on ignored packages.\
 	sakuri u for updating all AUR packages.**

+Exit codes:
+1 - Standard error.
+User forgot to write what he wants to do.
+2 - Input error.
+User answered incorrectly or did not answer at all.
+3 - Internet error/package doesn't exists.
+User does not have internet access or package does not exist on AUR.
+4 - Makepkg error.
+Error in makepkg command.

 ## AUR git clone link: